 Pjila'si (welcome).
-The Dream catcher is not only known to protect us from bad dreams, it is also used as a modern symbol of our culture.
+Borrowed from other tribes - the Dream catcher is not only known to protect us from bad dreams, it is also used as a modern symbol of our culture.
 People are hanging them in their living room windows and in their automobiles so show their pride in their heritage.
 We even have the Dream catcher Lodge, in the St. George's Bay area, a facility we should all be proud of.
 It is a significant landmark that promotes the presence of the Mi'kmaw people.
 The Dream catcher has a long history, long before the turmoil of culture contamination and destruction that was the result of the European invasion.
 There are numerous legends from numerous native cultures of Turtle Island (North America); one legend tells that Grandmother Spider, who sang the Universe into existence, was saddened by the bad dreams of her human children.

 Grandmother Spider went to the willow tree and asked him for his beautiful branches.
 She went to the Eagle and asked him for his powerful feather.
 She then bent the branches of the willow into a circle connecting all the people of the world.
 She spun her web of wisdom around the willow branches to catch her children's bad dreams.
 Grandfather Sun's morning rays burned away the bad dreams tangled in the web.
 Any bad dreams that were left were turned into the morning dew.
 These dreams trickled down the length of the Eagle feather and were given to the Earth.